RetroDECK/ES-DE/INSTALL.md

 I won't get into the details on how to configure Git, but there are many resources available online to support with this.
 The `Git Bash` shell is very useful though as it's somewhat reproducing a Unix environment using MinGW/MSYS.

 Install your editor of choice.
 As for VSCodium it's unfortunately broken or crippled under Windows, making some important extensions impossible to install.
-VSCode works fine, but make sure to disable all surveillance functionality (telemetry).
+VSCode can however be used instead.

-It's strongly recommended to set line breaks to linefeed (Unix-style) directly in the editor, although it can also be configured in Git for conversion during commit.
+It's strongly recommended to set line breaks to Unix-style (linefeed only) directly in the editor, although it can also be configured in Git for conversion during commit.
 The source code for EmulationStation-DE only uses Unix-style line breaks.

 **Enable pretty printing for GDB:**

-This is useful for displaying std::string values for example.
+This is useful for displaying `std::string` values for example.

 Adjust your paths accordingly, the below are just examples of course.